Parkman328/aws_immersion/content/db-mysql-source.md

 ---
 title:   Step 1 - MySQL Source Configuration
 section: Database-to-Database Replication
 tutorialtype: replicate
 ---

+**If you have done this in previous lab please skip**

 The first thing we need to do is create a source endpoint.
 We do this by clicking the `Manage Endpoint Connections` button at the top of the screen.

 ![Manage Endpoints Image](/images/manage-endpoints.png)